ThaiAnNguyen/DataAnalystPortfolio/Python Car Price Prediction/README.md

 The `Car Price Prediction.ipynb` notebook contains the Python code for the Car Price Prediction project.
 Here's an overview of the workflow:

 1. Data Preprocessing: The dataset is loaded, missing values are handled, and any necessary data cleaning and normalization are performed.
-Cleaned data `df_cleaned.csv` is then exported automatically.
+Cleaned data `df_cleaned.csv`, also available in this repository, is then exported automatically.
 Please replace my file export path with your own.

 2. Feature Engineering: Categorical features are encoded using target encoding to capture the relationship between the features and the target variable.